Business administration |

 The following outline is provided as an overview of and topical guide to marketing:

 An account manager (AM) is a person who works for a company and is responsible for the management of sales and relationships with particular customers.
 An account manager maintains the company's existing relationships with a client or group of clients, so that they will continue using the company for business.
 Account managers do not manage the daily running of the account.
 They manage the relationship with the client of the account(s) they are assigned to.
 Generally, a client will remain with one account manager throughout the account's duration.
-Account managers serve as the interface between the customer service and the sales team in a company.
+Account managers serve as the interface between the customer service and the sales no in a company.
 They are assigned a company's existing client accounts.
 The purpose of being assigned particular clients is to create long term client relationships.
 The account manager serves to understand the customer's demands, plan how to meet these demands, and generate sales for the company as a result.

 Service Product Management deals with managing a service product across its complete life cycle.
 This organizational function is equally common between Business-to-business as well as Business-to-consumer businesses.
 A service product, unlike a hardware or software product, is intangible and manifests itself as pure professional services or as a combination of services with necessary software and/or hardware.
 The service product management practice ensures management of a profitable service in the marketplace.
 Service Product manager identifies profitable service space, packages services in a productized form and delivers the same to the market.
 The function is a core service business management function and is a mix of sales and marketing functions.
 The function interfaces with various organizational groups like Strategy, Planning, Financial Controls /Management Accounting, Sales, Marketing Communications etc.

 Online presence management is the process of creating and promoting traffic to a personal or professional brand online.
-This process combines web design, and development, blogging, search engine optimization, pay-per-click marketing, reputation management, directory listings, social media, link sharing, and other avenues to create a long-term positive presence for a person, organization, or product in search engines and on the web in general.
+This process combines web design, development, blogging, search engine optimization, pay-per-click marketing, reputation management, directory listings, social media, link sharing, and other avenues to create a long-term positive presence for a person, organization, or product in search engines and on the web in general.

 Product marketing is a sub-field of marketing that is responsible for crafting the messaging, go-to-market flow, and promotion of a product.
 Product marketing managers can also be involved in defining and sizing target markets.
 They collaborate with other stakeholders including business development, sales, and technical functions such as product management and engineering.
 Other critical responsibilities include positioning and sales enablement.